Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/consentguard/using-jitsu.md

 - **Compliance:** Demonstrate that you are honoring user preferences by tracking opt-ins and opt-outs.
 - **Integration:** Easily connect to any database, including the free ClickHouse DB provided by Jitsu Cloud.
 - **Analytics:** Analyze user preferences and behaviors to improve your website and services.
-- **Control:** Use the opt-out data to control the Hero Pixel, ensuring that user preferences are respected.
+- **Control:** Use the opt-out data to control the HeroPixel ensuring that user preferences are respected.

 ### Additional Resources